Jesseatgao/bdownload/README.md

   * `referrer` specifies an HTTP request header `Referer` that applies to all downloads.
 If set to `'*'`, the request URL shall be used as the referrer per download.

+  * The `check_certificate` parameter specifies whether to verify the server's TLS certificate or not.
+It defaults to `True`.

+  * `ca_certificate` specifies a path to the preferred CA bundle file or directory with certificates of trusted CAs.

 `
 BDownloader.downloads(path_urls)